What is Data Breach Insurance and Why You Need It

 First-Party Insurance: pays for data breach response costs.
 If you were to get hacked, first-party insurance would cover losses such as customer notification expenses, future fraud monitoring services for your clients, or lost income from the attack.

-Third-Party Insurance: pays for the costs of a lawsuit, to defend and settle litigation.
+Third-Party Insurance pays for the costs of a lawsuit, to defend and settle litigation.
 If a client were to sue you for a data breach at your business, third-party insurance would cover claims against you such as any losses your client may incur, emotional distress and/or invasion of privacy.

 What counts as a data breach?